javeriamalik06/Portfolio/README.md

-# Javeria Malik - Data Analysis/Science Portfolio
+# Javeria Malik - Data Analysis Portfolio

 Hi!
 I am Javeria, a data analyst and aspiring data scientist with a strong foundation in business.